-It can be isolating to be one of just 3 Syrian families in Ripon.
-We try to facilitate social links with British people, which helps with assimilation and integration, and in turns supports independence.
+It can be isolating to be one of just 2 Syrian families in Ripon, so we try to facilitate social links with British people (to help with assimilation, integration and independence) but also with other Syrians in the region.

 Mixing with British people and culture

-We try to help the Syrian families in Ripon to mix with local people and start to understand our culture.
-We’ve arranged a variety of social events including Christmas parties and strawberries teas, and we’ve introduced them to the mayor and to the police.
-We also run a Facebook page – partially in Arabic, partially in Ebglish – where we explain local customs and special dates, and promote local attractions and events.
+We’ve arranged a variety of social events including Christmas parties and strawberries teas, and we’ve introduced them to the mayor and to the police, and to some volunteering.
+We also run a Facebook page – partially in Arabic, partially in English – where we explain local customs and special dates, and promote local attractions and events.

 Getting to know the region

-In September 2016, we hosted over 100 refugees and asylum-seekers from Hull and Wakefield, and a year later we received the Wakefield group again.
-On both occasions, the mayor of Ripon, Pauline McHardy (a great supporter) spent the day with our guests.
-The visitors saw local attractions including the Leper Chapel, the Workhouse Museum and Ripon Cathedral.
+In September 2016, we hosted over 100 refugees and asylum-seekers from Hull’s Open Doors project and from Wakefield City of Sanctuary.
+A year later we received the Wakefield group again, and in February 2018 we took our families over to Wakefield, too.
+The visitors who come to us are treated to lunch and visit local attractions including the Leper Chapel, the Workhouse Museum and Ripon Cathedral.

 In November 2018, we were fortunate to be able to benefit from York City of Sanctuary‘s ‘Welcome to York’ programme, in which refugees and asylum-seekers are invited to come and have a day of hospitality and see some of the city’s attractions.
 The children espcially loved the unicycling flame-juggler near the Shambles, as well as the Victorian streets in the Castle Museum!